Libertree/libertree-frontend-ramaze/view/docs/en_GB/custom-css-file.markdown

 # Custom CSS File

 You can copy paste the code below into your settings.
 Please put behind the semicolons a number in hexadecimal for the color.
 This file is dedicated to average users, if you are familiar with CSS please take a look at the application.scss-file for advanced changes of the Libertree interface.

-## Changes to the Inteface
+## Changes to the Interface

 In this picture you can see the changes of the custom css file.

 ![Picture with notations](link_to_the_picture)